 AOC slams 'Straight Pride' parade in Boston; event ends with police injuries, dozens of arrests: report

-Rep. Alexandria Ocasio-Cortez slammed a “Straight Pride” parade in Boston on Saturday and what she said appeared to be lack women, calling it an "I-Struggle-With-Masculinity" parade.
+Rep. Alexandria Ocasio-Cortez slammed a “Straight Pride” parade in Boston on Saturday and what she said appeared to be a lack of women, calling it an "I-Struggle-With-Masculinity" parade.

 “For men who are allegedly so ‘proud’ of being straight, they seem to show real incompetence at attracting women to their event,” Ocasio-Cortez wrote along with a retweet of footage from the march.
 “Seems more like a ‘I-Struggle-With-Masculinity’ parade to me.’”